-Liberal Arts Course require ments for a BA in music are: Music Major MUS 250 Music & Christian Perspective 2 (BĂ) MTH 227-228 Aural Skills I-II 2 MTH 225-226 Theory I-II6 MHS 211 Music & Listening: an introduction 3 MHS 231-234 Music History and Literature I-IV (any 2) 5-6 MAP - Applied Music (6 hours above level-220) 12 - Electives in Music (211 or above) 6 MUS - Ensembles (4 sem., with or w/o credit) 0 Total: 35-37 binations often selected.
+Course requirements are:

+MUS 250 Music & Christian Perspective 2

+MTH 227-228 Aural Skills I-II

+MTH 225-226 Theory I-II 6

+MHS 211 Music & Listening: an introduction

+MHS 231-234 Music History and Literature I-IV (any 2).
+5-6

+MAP - Applied Music (6 hours above level-220) 12

+- Electives in Music (211 or above) 6

+MUS - Ensembles (4 sem., with or w/o credit) 0

+Total: 35-37

+The BA degree in music can be combined with other curricula in a double major.
+Business administration, communication, and psychology are combinations often selected.
 These combinations are valuable for those wishing to work in some aspect of the music industry.
 Suggested course sequences may be found in the Music Student Handbook.
 An audition is required for entrance.

-The BA degree in music can be combined with other curricula in a double major.
-Business administration, communication, and psychology are com-